cyrilkiller/groovy-breadcrumbs-plugin/README.md

 }
 ```

-Now the end for define the divider of breadcrumbs
+Now the end, for define the divider of breadcrumbs

 add grails configuration in config.groovy